 Desai Law Group joined the alliance as ALN’s member firm in Botswana, following the exit of Collins Newman and Co.

-ALN expands its footprint into Francophone Africa with the joining of three firms, BFR Associés in Morocco, S.D.
+ALN expands its footprint into Francophone Africa with the joining of two firms: S.D.
 Avocats in Guinea and Bourabiat Associés in Algeria.

 Madagascar Law Offices, a modern law firm based in Antananarivo’s business district joined ALN.